CS2Italy/conference/report.md

 - **Grayish Blue:** #494E5E (RGB: 73, 78, 94)
 - **Dark Gray:** #3C4254 (RGB: 60, 66, 84)

+These colors were chosen to create a professional and cohesive look, ensuring good contrast and readability across all devices.

 #### 4. Integration with Jekyll
 The template was adapted to work with Jekyll, a static site generator.
+Jekyll was chosen for its simplicity and efficiency in managing static websites.
 This choice allowed for more efficient content management and straightforward publishing on GitHub Pages.
+Jekyll's modular structure facilitated the organization of content into distinct sections, making updates and maintenance straightforward.

 #### 5. Publishing on GitHub Pages
-The site was hosted on GitHub Pages, with the project repository accessible [here](https://github.com/CS2Italy/conference).
-All members of the CS2Italy organization on GitHub have access to make changes and updates.
+The site was hosted on GitHub Pages, leveraging its seamless integration with Git repositories.
+The project repository is accessible [here](https://github.com/CS2Italy/conference), allowing all members of the CS2Italy organization on GitHub to access, make changes, and updates.

+Using GitHub Pages provided several advantages, including automatic deployment of changes, version control, and collaboration features.
+It also ensured that the site could be quickly restored to a previous state if needed.

 #### 6. Domain Configuration
 A DNS domain was associated with the site published on GitHub Pages, making it accessible at https://cs2italy.org/.
+This custom domain configuration enhances the site's professionalism and makes it easy for attendees to find.

 #### 7. Font Used
-The font used for the site is "RedHatDisplay".
+The font used for the site is "RedHatDisplay", which is licensed under the SIL Open Font License 1.1.
+This license allows for both personal and commercial use, modification, and redistribution, with certain conditions:

+- **Permissions:**
+  - The font can be used, studied, modified, and redistributed freely.
+  - It can be bundled, embedded, and redistributed with software.

+- **Restrictions:**
+  - The font cannot be sold by itself.
+  - Derivative works can be released under the same license.
+  - The font name must not be used to promote the derivative work without permission.

 #### 8. Privacy and Cookies
 The site does not load resources from domains other than the main page's domain.
 Additionally, it does not use cookies and therefore does not track any personal information.
-This is also stated in the cookie law banner.
+This commitment to privacy is also stated in the cookie law banner, ensuring that visitors are aware of the site's privacy practices.

 #### 9. Third-Party Files
 All third-party files (JavaScript, CSS, fonts, etc.) are located in the `assets` directory of the project.
+This approach ensures that all resources are self-contained within the site, improving load times and security.

 ### Detailed Content Update Procedure
 Content updates are managed through a combination of configuration files, Markdown files for text content, CSV files for tabular data, and images stored in a designated directory.
 Below are the specific details on which files to update for different sections of the website: